DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 links to the board-provided copies, just as the Rockchip runner uses the board-provided `librknnrt.so`. `libVIPhal.so` is the user-space HAL that talks to `/dev/vipcore`, so replacing it with a Wheel-bundled copy can create a user-space/kernel-driver ABI mismatch.
-Release qualification must verify the device node, load the system libraries, and execute a real inference; failure falls back to the CPU runtime.
+The hosted release workflow does not access a device node or execute an AWNN inference.
+On an installed board, failure to load the system runtime or initialize the NPU falls back to the CPU runtime.